 Let us explore each layer in detail to understand the importance of that layer in QlikView architecture.

-This tier connects with different data sources to retrieve data and store it in QlikView Data files (QVD files).
-It can connect to database using ODBC or OLEDB connection or any 3rd party tool like Salesforce for data retrieval.
+- This tier connects with different data sources to retrieve data and store it in QlikView Data files (QVD files).
+It can connect to the database using ODBC or OLEDB connection or any 3rd party tool like Salesforce for data retrieval.

-Significance of three tier architecture of QlikView
+Significance of three-tier architecture of QlikView

-It provides more flexibility as QlikView uses binary load for presentation layer.
+It provides more flexibility as QlikView uses binary load for the presentation layer.
 This transform can be utilized by multiple dashboards.